Should We Be Making Our Students Do Presentations?

 A graphic of two people exhibiting an idea.

-Danna Chalela, Arts Editor
+Danna Chalela, Writer

 It’s a Monday morning and you can’t stop shaking.
 There’s a sense of incoming dread lingering within you.
 You know you haven’t done anything wrong– quite the contrary, in fact.
 You’re all caught up with your work.
 Many might even say you’re one step ahead.
 All the information you had to know was engraved into your mind, so why were you struggling to showcase that in front of the class?
 It seems that the capacity to speak in public is no longer one of the many pathways to success; it’s a tightrope that you’re required to cross.